misha130/ion-datepicker/README.md

 ### Dependencies ###

-This component depends on JQuery, Ionic and Angular
+This component depends on *JQuery*, Ionic and Angular

 ## How to use ###